What are the risk factors for endometrial cancer?

 A woman's hormone balance plays a part in the development of most endometrial cancers.
 Many of the risk factors for endometrial cancer affect estrogen levels.
 Before menopause, the ovaries are the main source of the 2 main types of female hormones -- estrogen and progesterone.
 The balance between these hormones changes during a woman's menstrual cycle each month.
 This produces a woman's monthly periods and keeps the endometrium healthy.
 A shift in the balance of these two hormones toward more estrogen increases a woman's risk for developing endometrial cancer.
 After menopause, the ovaries stop making these hormones, but a small amount of estrogen is still made naturally in fat tissue.
 This estrogen has a bigger impact after menopause than it does before menopause.
 Female hormones are also available to take (as a medicine) in birth control pills to prevent pregnancy and as hormone therapy to treat symptoms of menopause.

 Treating the symptoms of menopause with estrogen is known as estrogen therapy or menopausal hormone therapy.
 Estrogen is available in many different forms such as pills, skin patches, creams, shots, and vaginal rings to treat the symptoms of menopause.
 Estrogen treatment can reduce hot flashes, improve vaginal dryness, and help prevent the weakening of the bones (osteoporosis) that can occur with menopause.
 Doctors have found, however, that using estrogen alone (without progesterone) can lead to endometrial cancer in women who still have a uterus.
 Progesterone-like drugs must be given along with estrogen to reduce the increased risk of endometrial cancer.
 This approach is called combination hormone therapy.
-Studies have shown that estrogen therapy increases a woman's chance of developing serious blood clots and heart disease.

 Giving progesterone along with estrogen does not cause endometrial cancer, but it does still have risks.
 Studies have shown that this combination increases a woman's chance of developing breast cancer and also increases the risk of serious blood clots.